elisekeller/elisekeller.github.io/index.markdown

 ---

 <center><h1> Enhancing Wildfire Response through Quantum Optimization </h1></center>
 Welcome to Qooked!
-Here, our team has created a website built to understand and simulate the path of fires.
-Partnering with Tahoe-Quantum, we have created an algorithm that simulates the expected destruction of fires with respect to population density and terrain, which creates a matrix with the optimal placement of first responders based on estimated paths of most damage.
-Our hope is to create an innovative solution that will not only save money, but save lives.
+Our team has developed a platform to better understand and simulate the spread of wildfires.
+In partnership with Tahoe-Quantum, we created an algorithm that predicts how fires are likely to move based on terrain and population density.
+This helps determine where emergency responders are needed most.
+Our goal is to offer an innovative tool that not only saves money—but more importantly, saves lives.

 ---

 ## About Us:
 Our team is composed of four undergraduate students—two from Boston University and two from Brandeis University.
-United by a love for quantum computing, we took on this challenge in the hopes of using our knowledge to benefit the world in a progressive way.
+United by a shared passion for quantum computing, we took on this challenge with the goal of using our knowledge to make a meaningful, progressive impact on the world.

 ---